 The SPACE Program encourages parents to enlist the support of others from outside the immediate nuclear family who can bolster the parents’ efforts, reinforce their messages to the child, act as mediators when a child responds with hostility, encourage and aid the child in coping with the changes, and support the parents in dealing with the difficult process.
 Parents create a list of potential supporters and are guided in asking for their help and assigning specific roles they can play.
 The manual includes suggested texts for addressing parents’ inhibitions around engaging others in the process such as the fear of condemnation, trepidation about the child’s reactions or embarrassment at ‘washing their dirty laundry in public’.

 Dealing with disruptive child responses This session module is deployed when parents fear a child will respond aggressively to the planned changes or when this has occurred over the course of treatment.
-The tools draw on other successful implementations of NVR for destructive and explosive behaviors of youth and include teaching parents to delay response, to utilize supporters to ensure the behavior is ‘publicized’ outside of the immediate family, to convey to the child the severity of the behavior, and to demonstrate nonviolent demonstrations of the parents’ rejection of the unacceptable behavior.
+The tools draw on other helpful implementations of NVR for destructive and explosive behaviors of youth and include teaching parents to delay response (this technique against escalation is illustrated to the parents with the motto: "You should strike the iron when it is cold!"), to utilize supporters to ensure the behavior is ‘publicized’ outside of the immediate family, and to convey to the child the parents' and the supporters' determined but non-violent resistance to the unacceptable behavior.
 Below are two excerpts of sample texts that supporters can use to convey to the child their response to violent or explosive behaviors:

 “Fiona, I really like you and think you’re a great kid.
 I heard from your mom and dad that you acted violently the other day.
 You hit them and used words like “asshole”.
 I want you to know that even if you were feeling bad that kind of behavior is not something that’s ever okay.
 I know your parents are trying to help you get better at handling things and I really support them.
 I also would really like to help you if I can.
 If there is any way I might help at all please let me know.”